 All News Entries

-Import cargo volumes at U.S.-based retail container ports are expected to see gains on an annual basis in December and for all of 2010, according to the most recent Port Tracker report by the National Retail Federation (NRF) and Hackett Associates.
+Import cargo volumes at major United States-based container ports are expected to be flat this month, according to the monthly Port Tracker report by the National Retail Federation (NRF) and Hackett Associates.

 Thursday, January 12, 2012

 For the week ending January 7, carload volume—at 274,862—was down 3.7 percent annually, and intermodal loadings—at 193,812—were down 9.3 percent.

 Posted on 01/12 at 03:34 PM

 The U.S. economy is “superbly positioned” for a “new era of growth” as it emerges from three years of economic doldrums, but must make key decisions and investments to take advantage of the rebound, America’s top business lobbyist is predicting for 2012.

 Spurred to a large degree by a decent holiday shopping season, December retail sales showed sequential and annual growth, according to data released by the United States Department of Commerce and the National Retail Federation (NRF).